ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 indicated in the server SETTINGS parameters.
-The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many sessions are open due to the asynchronous nature of the protocol; instead, it MUST reset all of the CONNECT streams it is not willing to process with the `REFUSED_STREAM` error code defined in {{HTTP2}}.
+The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many sessions are open due to the asynchronous nature of the protocol; instead, it MUST reply to the CONNECT request with a status code 426, indicating that the client attempted to open too many sessions.

 ### Flow Control and Intermediaries {#flow-control-intermediaries}
 WebTransport over HTTP/2 uses several capsules for flow control, and all of